NaifZaghmout/Drive-safe-quiz-game/README.md

 - #####  Quiz Form
   - Contains 20 questions .
-  - four inputs A ,B ,C ,D to chose the awnser
+  - four inputs A ,B ,C ,D to chose the answers
   - a counter in the top right side of the form
   - submit bottom
     ![Quiz form section](assets/images/quiz-form.png)